 The Fred H. Schmidt summer award, endowed by his niece and nephew Margaret and Ed Larsen, commemorates alumnus Fred H. Schmidt, who received a BS degree in 1957 and a master's degree in entomology here in 1959 and spent many years at the USDA Forest Service Laboratory in Corvallis, OR.
-In accordance with his wishes, the Schmidt Summer Award is used to support recruitment and retention of students during the summer months.
+In accordance with his wishes, the Schmidt Summer Award is used to support recruitment and retention of students during the summer months research focuses on taxonomy & systematics of extant and extinct Tridactyloidea.
+She will use this award to study two new specimens of Tridactyloidea from Burmese amber that were donated recently to INHS, as well as to study the phylogenetic relationships of species of Tridactyloidea